Lechona Colombiana (stuffed pork)

 • Sugar 2 g

-Recipe of Colombian suckling
+Recipe of Colombian Lechona

-Recipe of Colombian suckling
+Recipe of Colombian Lechona

 Colombian lechona is an emblematic dish that is part of the rich culinary tradition of Colombia.
 With its crispy, golden skin that surrounds a juicy and flavorful filling, the lechona has become a central element in festivities and celebrations throughout the country.
 However, when enjoying this delicious preparation, it is important to also consider aspects related to health and a balanced diet.
 In this essay, we will explore both the history and cultural aspects of the Colombian lechona, as well as some nutritional facts and tips for enjoying it consciously.